morph-kgc/morph-kgc/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what the bug is.

 #### To Reproduce
 Steps to reproduce the behavior.
-If possible include sample data, mappings, Morph-KGC version and configuration used.
+If possible include sample data, mappings and configuration used.

 #### Environment (please complete the following information):
  - OS: [e.g. Ubuntu 22.04 LTS]
  - Python version: [e.g. 3.10]
+ - Morph-KGC version: [e.g. 1.5.0]